doorset/tb-radio-playlists/README.md

 * No annoying/inappropriate audio within the playlists.

 # Contribution Instructions:
-The Github Desktop App is useful for this.
+The Github Desktop App is good for this.
 Make a pull request with the files you want to add/modify, and I will get to it ASAP.

 If you need additional help or you have questions, wizerd can assist you on the JCIT Discord server.